 Is the school(s) offering the program accredited by AACSB International?

 Most universities are accredited at some level.
-Fewer than 15% of all business schools in the U.S. have achieved AACSB accreditation.
+Less than 5% of the world's 13,000 business programs have earned AACSB Accreditation.
 Accreditation at this level means the program meets a prescribed standard for course content and faculty qualifications.
 All four universities in the UW-Consortium have AACSB accreditation.

 How many credits are needed for the program?

 Credits may range from 30 to 48 based on the program you choose.
 Some programs require foundation courses as part of the program itself (those in the 48 range); others (those in the 30 range) have foundation courses as prerequisites which students may or may not be required to complete based on their undergraduate degrees.
 UW Consortium students who have a non-business undergraduate degree need to complete the foundation courses through the Consortium or through another AACSB university.

 Not all MBA programs offer choices of courses for students to take.
 We believe that the old adage "One size fits all" doesn't work in education.
 Students have different needs and should select coursework that best fulfills those needs.
 The UW-Consortium has 17 required credits and 13 credits of electives of a wide variety of topics.

 Teaching online is very labor intensive.
 While some programs have unlimited enrollment and use assistants to support faculty, we strive to keep our classes between 25-30 students.

 Some programs may require campus visits either for orientation or part of the program itself.
 Others such as the UW Consortium Program are totally online with no required campus visits.

 Total program cost?

 Statements of costs include tuition and may include additional fees, travel costs, books and other charges.
 The UW Consortium charges a per credit rate with textbooks/course materials as the only additional cost.